GrantWils23/Portfolio-Project-2---JavaScript-Essentials/README.md

         I confirmed that the text displayed on the screen is readable and easy to understand even when the screen size changes.
     </li>
     <li>
-        I can confirm that the colours and fonts are easy to read and accessible by passing them through lighthouse in DEVELOPER TOOLS!
+        I can confirm that the colors and fonts are easy to read and accessible by passing them through the lighthouse in DEVELOPER TOOLS!
     </li>
     <br>
     <img src="https://user-images.githubusercontent.com/72948843/139580754-840ef914-ad09-48aa-8053-1ebc85847455.png">
     <br>
     <li>
-        I can confirm that the website design is responsive, looks asthetically pleasing and functions correctly on all standard screen sizes using the developers dev toolbar.
+        I can confirm that the website design is responsive, looks aesthetically pleasing, and functions correctly on all standard screen sizes using the developers' dev toolbar.
     </li>
 </ul>